aodr3w/llt-rs/ROADMAP.md

-# llt-rs
+llt-rs Project Roadmap
-low latency tools - rust

----

-### Low-Latency Toolkit Primitives

-This toolkit provides core primitives designed for building high-performance, low-latency applications.
+This document outlines the development trajectory for the llt-rs toolkit.

-#### 1. Lock-Free and Wait-Free Data Structures
+1. Lock-Free and Wait-Free Data Structures

-* **Atomic Ring Buffer (SPSC)**: A raw, wait-free, fixed-size ring buffer for **single-producer, single-consumer** scenarios.
-It uses explicit memory ordering (`Acquire`/`Release`) and cache-line padding to eliminate lock contention and false sharing.
+Core primitives for data exchange without locking overhead.

+[x] Atomic Ring Buffer (SPSC): A highly efficient, fixed-size queue for single-producer, single-consumer scenarios. (v0.1.0)

+[ ] Wait-Free MPMC Queue: A queue that guarantees non-blocking progress for message passing between multiple producers and consumers.

-#### 2. High-Performance Channels
+2. High-Performance Channels
-* **SPSC Channel**: A hybrid channel wrapper around the Atomic Ring Buffer.
-It combines the nanosecond-scale latency of lock-free operations with the CPU efficiency of blocking.
-It spins briefly for immediate data, but uses `Condvar` to park the thread during idle periods.

----
+Ergonomic wrappers around the core primitives.

+[ ] SPSC Channel: A hybrid channel (Spin + Condvar) for one-to-one communication.
+(Target: v0.2.0)

+[ ] Bounded MPMC Channel: A channel with fixed capacity to manage backpressure and prevent unbounded memory growth.

-#### 3. Thread Management
+3. Thread Management

-* **Steal-able Task Scheduler**: A scheduler that dynamically balances workloads by allowing idle threads to "steal" tasks from busy threads.
+Tools to control thread execution and placement.

-* **CPU Affinity-Aware Thread Pool**: A thread pool that can pin threads to specific CPU cores, reducing cache misses and context-switching overhead.
+[ ] CPU Affinity-Aware Thread Pool: A thread pool that can pin threads to specific CPU cores to reduce cache misses.

----
+[ ] Steal-able Task Scheduler: A dynamic workload balancer (work-stealing) for efficient task distribution.

-#### 4. Memory Management
+4. Memory Management

+Strategies to avoid the non-deterministic latency of global allocators.

-* **Object Pool**: A system for pre-allocating and recycling objects to avoid the latency spikes associated with dynamic memory allocation.
+[ ] Object Pool: A system for pre-allocating and recycling objects (avoiding malloc/free in hot paths).

-* **Arena Allocator**: An allocator that manages memory in a large, pre-allocated block, freeing all objects at once for efficient batch processing.
+[ ] Arena Allocator: An allocator that manages memory in large blocks for efficient batch processing and cleanup.

----

-#### 5. Utilities & Diagnostics
+5. Utilities & Diagnostics

-* **High-Resolution Clock**: A precise, low-overhead clock for accurate latency measurement and profiling.
+Tools to measure and verify low-latency performance.

+[ ] High-Resolution Clock: Low-overhead clock for precise profiling.

+[ ] Non-Blocking Logger: A logging system that offloads I/O to a separate thread to prevent blocking the critical path.

-* **Latency Profiler**: Tools to measure and visualize latency distribution, helping identify and eliminate performance outliers.
+[ ] Latency Profiler: Tools (HDR Histogram) to visualize latency distribution and identify outliers.
-* **Non-Blocking Logger**: A logger that writes messages without blocking the main execution thread, enabling production debugging without performance impact.